fwip/mtg_pronouns/reworded_cards.md

 Flying

-{1}{B}{B}, {T}: Target player discards a card unless they puts a card from their hand on top of their library.
-If they discards a card this way, Tainted Specter deals 1 damage to each creature and each player.
+{1}{B}{B}, {T}: Target player discards a card unless they put a card from their hand on top of their library.
+If that player discards a card this way, Tainted Specter deals 1 damage to each creature and each player.
 Activate this ability only any time you could cast a sorcery.

 **2 / 2**